 (This photo is courtesy of our sister cooperative French Broad EMC in Marshall, NC)

 Pictured above is a licensed applicator from Top Gun Application Services LLC, applying herbicides to the corridor on one of our transmission rights-of-way.

 We will be using 3 specific herbicides along with a sticking agent, surfactant and coloring agent.

 The herbicides listed above are applied to the leaves of the plants, and then they travel to the plants’ root system and control the plant permanently.
 These herbicides have similar plant-specific modes of action to control vegetation.
 Dow AgroSciences Rodeo and Nufarm Polaris both affect the plants’ ability to process amino acids, while Dow AgroSciences Milestone VM disrupts the plants metabolic growing process.
 A surfactant is used to reduce the surface tension of water so that it will not pool on the plants leaves, and a sticking agent is used to help the water-based herbicides stick to the leaves of the plant.
 The coloring agent is required by the State of North Carolina to show DOT personnel where we have sprayed when our rights-of-way overlap.

 We have contracted with Top Gun Application Services LLC to perform all of our low-volume herbicide application on a three-year cycle; they have over 20 years of experience and were highly recommended by other electric cooperatives and industry professionals.
-If you would like more information on our Vegetation Management Program please call or email Kenny Mosley, system inspector and right-of-way maintenance coordinator, at (336) 356-5256.
+If you would like more information on our Vegetation Management Program please call or email Kenny Mosley, right-of-way and system inspections supervisor, at (336) 356-5256.